arksys-os/dotfiles/README.md

 - mozilla-firefox, obsidian
 - etc (fstab, pacman)

+> [!NOTE]
-> [!NOTE] The configuration files of GIMP are compressed in an zip file, you need to decompress and put in ~/.config/GIMP.
-It is based on the repository of [DioLinux/PhotoGIMP](https://github.com/Diolinux/PhotoGIMP)
+> The configuration files of GIMP are compressed in an zip file, you need to decompress and put in ~/.config/GIMP.
+Based on [DioLinux/PhotoGIMP](https://github.com/Diolinux/PhotoGIMP)

 ```
 .